 |Registration Type||Northwestern Affiliate*||Non-Northwestern Affiliate|

 Daily discounted parking is available at the 321 E. Erie Self-Park Garage (Parking C) at the corner of Erie St. & Fairbanks Ct.
-The early-bird flat rate is $16 if you arrive between 5 am and 9:30 a.m. and depart by 7:30 p.m.
+The early-bird flat rate is $17 if you arrive between 5:00 a.m. and 9:00 a.m. and depart by 7:30 p.m. (minimum of 4 hours).
 Discounted parking is not available at any other garage.
 No validation of tickets is needed from the conference staff or the hospital.

-For additional information, please contact Megan Cahill, Manager of Education Programs, or call 312.695.1391.
+For additional information, please contact Erin Donoghue, Manager of Professional Education, or call 312.695.1391.